 Of course not to forget – a real old Tibetan monastery converted into a museum in the middle of the skyscrapers.
 A place for tourists to pay quite a hefty entrance fee (10x more if you want to take a pic) and then to be rather disappointed by the sight.

 More interesting a walk along the Peace Avenue.
 The center part is also called Pickpocket Street.
 Because many goodies of poor tourists suddenly change hands.
 However we survive our stroll without any incidents.
-Have a look at the famous State Department Store – in communist times the only place to buy not-People’s-Own-goods; provided you had hard currency in your pockets.
+A look at the famous State Department Store – in communist times the only place to buy not-people-own-goods; provided you had hard currency in your pockets.
 Nowadays an ordinary small mall selling some international brands.

-A quick look at the so-called Beatles Square – what the hell did these 4 guys think making some musing between these rotten apartment blocks.
+A quick look at the so-called Beatles Square – what the hell did these 4 guys think, making some music between these rotten apartment blocks?
 Maybe they looked a little better 40 years ago.

-Finally to the Gandan Monastry.
+Finally to the Gandan Monastery.
 Fortunately not a museum.
 So 1 of the few pretty lively religious places in Mongolia.